On this page

 Initial Assignment (for accepted students during socialization period, plus anyone who can't wait to get started)

-If you have questions or want to discuss your ideas, try #sakai on freenode.net first, then the Google group, then the project mentor directly (unless you don't have one yet), then the sakai-dev list.
+If you have questions or want to discuss your ideas, try sakai-dev list, then the project mentor directly (unless you don't have one yet).
 We will always try our best to respond and give advice, but please be patient as sometimes we have a lot of questions to answer.